 - a.
 Turn the fuel valve (petcock) to the OFF position. - b.
-Hold the drain hose up and against the leading edge of the flange of the Float Bowl (closest to the intake manifold, furthest from the airboot).
-Pull the hose as high as you can without kinking it. - c.
+Hold the drain hose up and against the leading (engine side) edge of the flange of the Float Bowl (closest to the intake manifold, furthest from the airboot).
+Pull the hose as high as you can without kinking it.
+Do not move the hose while performing this procedure. - c.
 Using a 1/4" flat head screwdriver, slowly open the drain screw at the bottom of the Float Bowl. - d.
-Watch the drain hose closely, monitoring the fuel level as it rises. - If the SmartCarb® carburetor's floats are operating correctly, the fuel level in the drain hose should stop rising at just below the leading edge of the Float Bowl flange.
-Close the drain screw, empty the drain hose, and proceed to step 2. on Page 35 to assess the vehicle. - If the fuel level stops well below the leading edge of the Float Bowl flange, the SmartCarb® may have been short circuiting fuel up the nozzle.
-In that event the engine may be flooded.
-Close the drain screw, empty the drain hose, and gently tap on the side of the SmartCarb®.
+Watch the drain hose closely, monitoring the fuel level as it rises. - If the SmartCarb® carburetor's floats are operating correctly, the fuel level in the drain hose should stop rising 8-10 millimeters above the Float Bowl gasket.
+Close the drain screw, empty the drain hose, and proceed to step 2. on Page 36 to assess the vehicle. - If the fuel level stops well below the 8-10mm reference above the Float Bowl gasket, the SmartCarb® may have been short circuiting fuel up the nozzle.
+If you suspect flooding has occurred, close the drain screw, empty the drain hose, and gently tap on the side of the SmartCarb®.
 Refer to your applicable shop manual for reference on safely drying out a flooded engine before proceeding.
-Then repeat steps A. and B. of the cold starting procedures on Page 30 to properly add fuel to the SmartCarb® before attempting to start the engine.
+Then repeat steps A. and B. of the cold starting procedures on Page 31 to properly add fuel to the SmartCarb® before attempting to start the engine.